Tutorial to develop a Spyder plugin#

 INTERVAL = 1000

-POMODORO_DEFAULT is to set the pomodoro time limit in milliseconds, and INTERVAL to the timer update rate.
+POMODORO_DEFAULT sets the default Pomodoro time limit in milliseconds and INTERVAL is how often to update the timer (every second).

-Now, in the __init__ method of PomodoroTimerStatus we need to add:
+Now, in the __init__ method of the PomodoroTimerStatus class, we need to add:

 self.pomodoro_limit = POMODORO_DEFAULT